-[13] The Working Group developed a draft uniform act in two parts (attached).
+- [6] At its Annual Meeting in 2007 and again in 2008, the Conference was updated on the Working Group's progress.
+It considered a draft uniform act and encouraged the Working Group to continue its work in developing both a draft uniform act implementing the Convention and specific rules to address domestic transactions and all aspects of international ones. - [7] Over the last year, the Working Group continued to meet regularly by conference call.
+It continued to develop a draft uniform act in two parts.
 Part 1 establishes domestic rules, basically codifying existing common law and civil law rules that are consistent with the Convention.
 It addresses domestic transactions in the area of independent guarantees and letters of credit as well as aspects of international transactions not covered by the Convention.
-It will eventually include commentaries.
-Part 2 implements the Convention in Canada and includes commentaries.
+It will eventually include commentaries. - [8] Part 2 implements the Convention in Canada and includes commentaries.
+Although commentaries have yet to be developed for Part 1, the Working Group has now finalized its text of the draft uniform act (attached).